Rookie legislator leaves Tory caucus over decisions affecting francophones

 Simard argued Wednesday that the government’s moves would not “contribute in any meaningful way” to the provincial belt-tightening.

-Some Tory legislators suggested Simard had crossed a line by voting against the fall economic statement, a bill that was up for a confidence vote.
+Some Tories suggested Simard had crossed a line by voting against the fall economic statement, a bill that was up for a confidence vote.

 “I’m not OK with that, but I mean, nobody’s OK with that, certainly I think that’s a big mistake for her and she’s going to have to answer to her constituents for voting against a plan that’s actually going to reduce the cost of living,” Tory House Leader Todd Smith said.